-On September 1, 2021, Texas took a step backwards from our Nation’s progress towards freedom and equality when it passed Senate Bill 8.
+On September 1, 2021, Texas took a step backward from our Nation’s progress toward freedom and equality when it passed Senate Bill 8.
 This law is known as the Texas Heartbeat Act and it bans abortions after about six weeks into a pregnancy when a fetal heartbeat can be detected.

 A woman is around four weeks pregnant when she misses her period, as defined by most doctors.
 This law would allow her just a two-week period to confirm her pregnancy, make a decision, then schedule and obtain an abortion.
 This is hardly realistic, considering that most medical appointments can only be scheduled days or weeks in advance.